Naima432/ZeroTrustTrafficAnalysis/README.md

 ### Features
 Zero Trust Monitoring: Applies custom rules to identify and block suspicious alerts.
 Integration with Snort: If Snort is running and producing alerts, the application monitors Snort’s log file in real time.
+IDS and IPS Modes:
+IDS: Intrusion detection with Snort to monitor traffic passively.
+IPS: Intrusion prevention using Snort in inline mode to actively block malicious traffic.
 Demo Mode: If Snort is not running, the system falls back to demo mode, showing sample alerts for testing and presentation.
 Custom Rules: Loads rules from manual_rules.json, which can specify blacklists, whitelists, ports to monitor, protocol anomalies, and time-based access.
 Email Notifications: Send a summary of all current alerts via email by clicking a button in the GUI.